 Digital classrooms for young people aged under 19 years old

-All of our digital sessions can be run for a group online via a platform like Zoom or Teams or for an entire group meeting physically whereby a Red Cross educator can be streamed to the front of the group.
+Our digital workshops can be run for a group online via a platform such as Zoom or Teams.
+Alternatively if an entire group is meeting physically, a Red Cross educator can be streamed to the front of the group.

 A digital workshop where you will learn essential first aid skills.
 We will introduce you to the work that we do in the UK, help you to build the confidence and willingness to help someone in an emergency, using everyday objects that you have around you.
 We also show you where to get support if you have an injury or illness.